amirgamil/lispy/README.md

 # Lispy
 #### A simple lisp interpreter written in Go
-Lispy is a tool and exercise to help me better understand lisp and more broadly functional programming.
+Lispy is a dialect of Lisp inspired by Scheme and Clojure that was built to help me better understand lisp and more broadly functional programming.

 Spec
 - [x] Arithmetic calculations with integers